 Choosing the right dentist for your dental implant procedure

 A consultation appointment (including x-rays) with Dr Craig Duval is necessary to determine if you are a suitable candidate for dental implants.
-During this consultation, we can also explain the process of placing a dental implant to keep you fully informed.
+During this consultation, we can also explain the process of placing a dental or tooth implant to keep you fully informed.
 A treatment plan will then be drawn up by Dr Craig Duval and discussed with you, detailing all the foreseeable appointments required and the costing.

-How are the implants placed?
+How are the dental implants placed?

 After we have completely discussed the process with you, you will be administered with a local anaesthetic to numb the area around where the implant is being placed.
 For our patients who are more anxious, oral sedation (Valium) can be given in order to relax you.
 Once we have identified the ideal placing, an incision will be made in the gum where the implant is going to be placed.
 This will then expose the bone in order for Dr Craig Duval to then drill a small hole into the jawbone.